unctarheel87/clicky-game/README.md

 * Customer animations (the shuffle!) are implemented using `Lifecycle Methods` and `requestAnimationFrame`

  ## Hints
- * win the game and enjoy the theme song!
+ * Win the game and enjoy the theme song!